 Why is my baby crying?!

-As sleep consultants, we understand the heartstrings that are pulled if your baby is fussing or crying at bedtime or when it’s time to go down for a nap!
+As postpartum doulas in Portland, OR as well as sleep consultants, we understand the heartstrings that are pulled if your baby is fussing or crying at bedtime or when it’s time to go down for a nap!
 Sometimes they fuss, sometimes they cry, sometimes they yell – each little one is different, just like each parent’s response is different.
 If you have a hard time hearing these hollers and want to run to rescue them at the very first sound of unhappiness, let us offer you a new way to think about your child’s sleep protests.
 We call it the Chocolate Ice Cream mentality (please note this is NOT advice for newborns).

 Before we get started. . .